BigCommerce vs Shopify – The Rivals

 Both platforms feature many different themes that were beautifully designed by professional web designers and meet the highest standards of modern, mobile-first web design.
 Customers can select between free and paid themes, all of which are sorted according to the industry they are best suited for.

-Just a year ago, Bigcommerce would probably receive a much lower rating from us than it does today.
+Just a few years ago, Bigcommerce would probably receive a much lower rating from us than it does today.
 The company has recently updated their theme offering with several new, professionally designed themes.

 Unfortunately, there are still only 7 free themes available, compared to 26 that you can get with Shopify.
 Most premium themes cost around $170, and it’s possible to fully customize them or even create a brand new one.